lambdaclass/concrete/docs/MEMORY_SEMANTICS.md

 **Copy types** skip lifecycle tracking entirely.
 Using a Copy value never changes its state.

+### Definite initialization — no uninitialized reads by construction

+There is no `unconsumed`-but-uninitialized state, because **a binding cannot be declared without a value**.
+The grammar requires an initializer: `let x: T = e` (and `let mut x: T = e`).
+A declaration with no initializer — `let x: T;` — is a *parse error*, not a deferred-initialization form.
+Reassignment (`let mut x = e0;
+x = e1;`) only ever replaces an already-valid value.

+Consequently, safe Concrete has **no uninitialized reads, by construction** — there is no uninitialized state for a read to observe, so this needs no definite-assignment dataflow analysis; it is a grammar-level guarantee.
+(The only path to indeterminate memory is through `Unsafe`/FFI, where it is an explicit, audited assumption — see [SAFETY.md](SAFETY.md) and [FFI.md](FFI.md).)
+Locked by `scripts/tests/check_memory_model.sh`.

 ---

 ## 2. Copy vs Linear